 I grabbed my rucksack stuffed the pancakes leftover from this morning in, added a small bottle of water and off I went.

 Some people listen to music while walking/jogging, I don’t.
 I need all my senses especially if I’m alone.
 I have to be alert.
 I don’t need any distraction.
 Instead, I kept an eye on the sun.
 I saw it was sinking very rapidly on the horizon.
-I know that the weather around late august-early September is treacherous.
-One time the sun is high on the sky but before you know it, its gone.
+I know that the weather around late August-early September is treacherous.
+One time the sun is high in the sky but before you know it, it’s gone.
 Goes dark faster as well almost in a blink of an eye.

 It went so fast!
-From seeing one hundred meters before me to I could not even make out my shoe laces!
+From seeing one hundred meters before me to I could not even make out my shoelaces!
 Damn it!
 Couldn’t use my flashlight even if I wanted to, afraid I might attract attention to myself so, I used my cell phone to illuminate the sign I was following instead.
-A quick glance to my watch told me that it was 22:15.
+A quick glance at my watch told me that it was 22:15.
 I was really pushing my luck here.
 Time to hurry.
 If only it wasn’t so dark!

 Scrutinizing the landscape, I can barely make out a silhouette of a turret somewhere.
-Okay walk to that direction.
+Okay, walk in that direction.

 Approaching the castle via an avenue of giant corns, I saw that there were lights scattered here and there around the perimeter of the area; for the rest__ darkness.
 I was reminded of Disneyland.
 A spooky Disneyland.
 All of a sudden I became aware of the fact that I was walking straight to the gate of the castle.
 My mind said: What if that gate suddenly opens up the moment you’re there?
 What about children of the corn?
 Remember that?
 I told my brain to shut up.
 The place was magnificent even in the darkness.
 And the more you walk the winding path, the more it came to focus.
 I walked slowly backwards.
 As if in slow motion, the castle unfolded its magnificent beauty; tall, dark, and solitaire, waiting for passersby to discover its secrets, beckoning me to come in.

-After the castle, I was plunged in total darkness once more.
-From a very far distance I could make out the lighted tower of the church where I had parked my car.
+After the castle, I was plunged into total darkness once more.
+From a very far distance, I could make out the lighted tower of the church where I had parked my car.
 Okay, but how to get there?
 There was not a single path in sight leading to that direction?
-Then, I realized I had to go through the woods first, then I will probably emerged in the village where the church was.
+Then, I realized I had to go through the woods first, then I will probably emerge in the village where the church was.
 Probably…

-I said to myself : “Okay, how about cutting through this surrounding wasteland to reach the big road.
+I said to myself: “Okay, how about cutting through this surrounding wasteland to reach the big road.
 Good idea.
-But highway is dangerous.
+But the highway is dangerous.
 There are people there with cars.
-One could drag your petite old beauty in the vehicle and the rest it’s up to you to imagine.
+One could drag your petite old beauty into the vehicle and the rest it’s up to you to imagine.
 Besides, how could you know that the big road will lead to the church where your safety is?
-Okay the woods it is.”
+Okay, the woods it is.”

 Walking alone in the dark with your knife drawn, scared that someone maybe is there waiting for you ( how could he knows you would pass by at that precise moment?) and in the back of your twisted mind wishing, hoping that it will be true, so you can practice what you learn, wanting to know how it is to have the taste of your first killing if necessary, how it feels to sink the sharp blade into the flesh wounding intently… the feeling is almost orgasmic.

 At 23: 47 hours I reached my car without any accident.
 Pity!
-Driving home, I was thinking; in all that I experienced a moment ago, still I could not resist to take pictures of the moon.
+Driving home, I was thinking; in all that I experienced a moment ago, still, I could not resist taking pictures of the moon.
 Now let’s wait and see if it works because my flash was broken.